antmartinez47/TimeMixer-TFM/search_space.md

 Specifies which decomposition method into trend and seasonal components should be applied within each PDM block.
 The available options are:
 * `moving_avg` Uses a moving average technique for decomposition, handled by the series_decomp function.
-This technique was utilized in the Autoformer arquitecture (05/2022).
+This technique was utilized in the Autoformer arquitecture.
 When sampled, another hyperparameter can be defined: `moving_avg`, which determines the window size for the moving average, controlling how smooth the resulting trend and seasonal components are when decomposing the time series.
 A larger `moving_avg` value results in a smoother trend, while a smaller value gives more weight to shorter-term fluctuations (defaults to 25, no information provided in TimeMixer paper).
-* `dft_decomp` Uses a Discrete Fourier Transform (DFT) for decomposition, implemented in the DFT_series_decomp class and proposed by the autors of TimeMixer.
+* `dft_decomp` Uses a Discrete Fourier Transform (DFT) for decomposition.
 When sampled, another hyperparameter can be defined: `top_k`, which specifies how many of the top frequency components should be kept when performing the DFT.
 The rest are filtered out as noise.
-The logic focuses on selecting the top_k most significant frequencies, which are considered to represent the primary seasonal patterns in the data.
-The other frequencies are set to zero to isolate the trend component (defaults to 5, no information provided in TimeMixer paper).
+The logic focuses on selecting the `top_k` most significant frequencies, which are considered to represent the primary seasonal patterns in the data.
+The other frequencies are set to zero to isolate the trend component (defaults to 5, no information provided in TimeMixer paper about how this value was set).

 From TimeMixer paper (page 20): *As we stated in Section 3.1, we adopt the average pooling to obtain the multiscale series.
 Here we replace this operation with 1D convolutions.
 From Table 19, we can find that the complicated1D-convolution-based outperforms average pooling slightly.
 But considering both performance and efficiency, we eventually use average pooling in TimeMixer.*

 Since in TimeMixer paper it is shown that the DFT-based season-trend decomposition slightly outperforms the moving average decomposition, tunning it would possibly produce better results than the opposite at the cost of higher computational complexity.
-Furthermore, we opt to define both of the conditional hyperparameters mentioned above with the foloowing distributions:
+Furthermore, we opt to define both of the conditional hyperparameters mentioned above with the folowing categorical distributions:

 ```
 decomp_method = categorical(values['moving_avg', 'dft_decomp'])